defi-wonderland/prophet-modules/docs/src/content/intro/framework.md

 Since building a module is permissionless, the users should pay extra attention to the contracts they choose to interact with, verify their safety and compatibility with other modules.

-Module-specific logic should be implemented in hooks such as `createRequest` and `finalizeRequest`, that are called by the oracle contract when  They can be used to implement custom logic, such as storing the data in a custom format or sending a notification to a user.
+Module-specific logic should be implemented in hooks such as `createRequest` and `finalizeRequest`, that are called by the oracle contract when setting up or finalizing a request.
+They can be used to implement custom logic, such as storing the data in a custom format or sending a notification to a user.

 ### Extensions